sunit-sharma/kong-api-gateway-lab/README.md

 Kubernetes is intentionally treated as an advanced, optional extension, not a prerequisite for understanding Kong.

+---

 ## 📌 Notes
 	•	This project uses Kong OSS, not Enterprise.
 	•	Gateway-level patterns are the primary focus.
 	•	The repository prioritises clarity and correctness over feature overload.

+---

 ## 👤 Author

-Built as a hands-on learning and portfolio project to explore:
+Built as a hands-on learning project to explore:
 	•	API Gateway design
 	•	Traffic management patterns
 	•	Containerised backends